yugabyte/yugabyte-db/docs/content/preview/manage/upgrade-deployment.md

     cd /home/yugabyte/softwareyb-$OLD_VER/
     ```

-1. Start the old version of the YB-Tserver process.
+1. Start the old version of the YB-TServer process.
 Follow the instructions in [Start YB-TServers](../../deploy/manual-deployment/start-tservers/).

-1. Make sure that all YB-Tserver processes are running and the cluster load is balanced at `http://<any-yb-master>:7000/tablet-servers`.
+1. Make sure that all YB-TServer processes are running and the cluster load is balanced at `http://<any-yb-master>:7000/tablet-servers`.

-1. Pause for at least 60 seconds before rolling back the next YB-Tserver.
+1. Pause for at least 60 seconds before rolling back the next YB-TServer.

 #### 2. Roll back YB-Masters